Native Creekside Plants for the East Bay

 • Mugwort (Artemisia douglasiana, suksdorfi) Tough, fragrant-leaved, drought-tolerant herb; runners can be invasive.

-• Douglas iris (Iris douglasiana) Tough, with beautiful spring flowers, does well under oaks.
+• Douglas iris (Iris douglasiana) Tough and drought tolerant, with beautiful spring flowers, does well under oaks.

-• Wild strawberry (Fragaria vesca, chiloensis) Low groundcover with white flowers, edible fruits; shade-tolerant.
+• Wild strawberry (Fragaria vesca, chiloensis) Low, shade-tolerant groundcover with white flowers, edible fruits.

 • Bee plant (Scrophularia californica) Handsome semi-evergreen shade-tolerant herb spreading by runners, with small brownish flowers that native bees love.